dshemendiuk/gulp-npm-dist/README.md

 # gulp-npm-dist

-Gulp plugin for listing package.json dependencies and copy dist files of them to specific folder
+Gulp plugin for listing package.json dependencies and copying their dist files to a specific folder

 ## Get started